Try an image transfer to furniture with a Goodwill find – this table was made over with paint, photo transfer medium, and a vintage graphic!

 - Vintage graphics – I always get mine are from The Graphics Fairy (you can download for free!)

-- Acrylic paint – your choice of colors
+- Chalk paint – your choice of colors

 - Mod Podge Gloss